ymdzq/kernel_xiaomi_sm8250_mod/README.md

 So still Thanks to [@UtsavBalar1231](https://github.com/UtsavBalar1231/)!

-The main purpose of maintaining and building this kernel is to fix [this battery stuck at 1% problem](https://github.com/liyafe1997/Xiaomi-fix-battery-one-percent), and provide [KernelSU-Next](https://github.com/KernelSU-Next/KernelSU-Next) & [SUSFS](https://github.com/sidex15/susfs4ksu-module) integrated pre-built image(flashable anykernel3 zip).
+The main purpose of maintaining and building this kernel is to fix [this battery stuck at 1% problem](https://github.com/liyafe1997/Xiaomi-fix-battery-one-percent), and provide [SukiSU](https://github.com/ShirkNeko/SukiSU-Ultra)(A KernelSU fork with KPM support) & [SUSFS](https://github.com/sidex15/susfs4ksu-module) integrated pre-built image(flashable anykernel3 zip).
 Also provides a more intuitive and easy-to-use build script and build guide that allow you to try to build by yourself.

-For using the KernelSU-Next, you can install the KernelSU-Next manager APK from [KernelSU-Next Github Release](https://github.com/KernelSU-Next/KernelSU-Next/releases).
+For using the SukiSU, you can install the SukiSU manager APK from [SukiSU Github Release](https://github.com/ShirkNeko/SukiSU-Ultra/releases).
 For the SUSFS module see [susfs4ksu-module Gihub Release](https://github.com/sidex15/susfs4ksu-module/releases).

 (The devices affected by the "1% battery bug" are: alioth, apollo, lmi, thyme, umi, pipa.
 Because they all use the PM8150, aka Qualcomm fuel gauge GEN4.
 For the other devices are not affected by that bug, you can use this kernel for KernelSU purpose, as a replacement of the orginal stock kernel.
 Also, as the people tested, this kernel NoKernelSU version is good for applying [APatch](https://github.com/bmax121/APatch)).